donapieppo/libnss-ato/README.md

 Installation from Debian packages
 =========
-To build the Debian packages, run the following
+To build the Debian packages, run the following:
 ```console
 fakeroot debian/rules binary
 ```

-This should create the correct `.deb` in the parent directory
+This should create the correct `.deb` in the parent directory.

 This package can then be installed as with any other package:
 ```console
 sudo dpkg -i <package_name>
 ```
-You will then need to configure the `/etc/libnss-ato.conf` file, as above
+You will then need to modify the config files, as above.